A Shuffling Framework for Local Differential Privacy

 \subsection{Definition of \name-privacy}

 Inferential risk captures the threat of an adversary who infers $\DO_i$'s private $x_i$ using all or a subset of other data owners' released $y_j$'s.
 Since we cannot prevent all such attacks and maintain utility, our aim is to formally limit \emph{which data owners} can be leveraged in inferring $\DO_i$'s private $x_i$.
-To make this precise, each $\DO_i$ is assigned a corresponding group, $G_i \subseteq [n]$, of data owners.
-Each $G_i$ consists of all those $\DO_j$s who are similar to $\DO_i$ w.r.t auxiliary information $t_i, t_j$ according to some distance measure $d:\calT \times \calT \rightarrow \R$.
-Here, we define `similar' as being under a threshold $r \in \R$.
+To make this precise, each $\DO_i$ may choose a corresponding group, $G_i \subseteq [n]$, of data owners.

-For example, $d(\cdot)$ can be Euclidean distance if $\calT$ corresponds to geographical locations, thwarting inference attacks using one's immediate neighbors.
-If $\calT$ represents a social media connectivity graph, $d(\cdot)$ can measure the path length between two nodes, thwarting inference attacks using specifically one's friends.
+\name-privacy guarantees that $y_j$ values originating from a data owner's group $G_i$ are shuffled together.
+In doing so, the \ldp values corresponding to subsets of $\DO_i$'s group $I \subset G_i$ cannot be reliably identified, and thus cannot be singled out to make inferences about $\DO_i$'s $x_i$.
+If Alice's group includes her whole neighborhood, \ldp data originating from her household cannot be singled out to recover her private $x_i$. \\Any choice of grouping $\calG = \{G_1, G_2, \dots, G_n\}$ can be accommodated under \name-privacy.
+Each data owner may choose a group large enough to hide anyone they feel sufficient risk from.
+We outline two systematic approaches to assigning groups as follows: \squishlist \item Let $\mathbf{t}=\langle t_1, \cdots, t_n \rangle, t_i \in \mathcal{T}$ denote some public auxiliary information about each individual. $\DO_i$'s group, $G_i$, could consist of all those $\DO_j$'s who are similar to $\DO_i$ w.r.t. the public auxiliary information $t_i, t_j$ according to some distance measure $d:\calT \times \calT \rightarrow \R$.
+Here, we define `similar' as being under a threshold\footnote{We could also have different thresholds, $r_i$, for every data owner, $\DO_i$.} $r \in \R$ such that $G_i = \{j \in [n] \big| d(t_i,t_j) \leq r\}, \forall i \in [n]$.
+For example, $d(\cdot)$ can be Euclidean distance if $\calT$ corresponds to geographical locations, thwarting inference attacks leveraging one's household or immediate neighbors.
+If $\calT$ represents a social media connectivity graph, $d(\cdot)$ can measure the path length between two nodes, thwarting inference attacks using specifically one's close friends.
 For the example social media connectivity graph depicted in Fig. \ref{fig:example}, assuming distance metric path length and $r=2$, the groups are defined as $G_1=\{1,7,8,2,5,6\}, G_2=\{2,1,7,5,6,3\}$ and so on.